 Cleaning with warm water and a general purpose neutral detergent/detergent wipes alone is insufficient to destroy C. difficile spores.
-Following cleaning, surfaces must be disinfected with a sporicidal product, e.g. 1,000 ppm (parts per million) chlorine-based disinfectant solution, or equivalent product as per manufacturer's instructions.
+Following cleaning, surfaces must be disinfected with a sporicidal product, e.g. 1,000 parts per million (ppm) chlorine-based disinfectant solution or equivalent product, as per manufacturer's instructions.
 Alternatively, a combined '2 in 1' detergent and chlorine-based disinfectant solution can be used.
 A fresh solution must be made up to the correct concentration every 24 hours and the solution container must be labelled with the date and time of mixing.

-Surfaces contaminated with blood stained faeces should be cleaned, then disinfected with a higher concentration of bleach, 10,000 ppm chlorine-based solution, or equivalent product as per manufacturer's instructions.
+Surfaces contaminated with blood stained faeces should be disinfected then cleaned with a higher concentration of bleach, 10,000 ppm chlorine-based solution or equivalent product, as per manufacturer's instructions.
+Refer to the 'Safe management of blood and body fluid spillages Policy for Care Home settings'.

-Note:

-Chlorine-based disinfectant solutions may damage soft furnishings, carpets and some equipment.
-A risk assessment of using such solutions on surfaces should be made and where deemed unsuitable to use, general purpose neutral detergent and warm water, steam cleaner or carpet cleaning machine, should be used effective against C. difficile spores
+Note: Chlorine-based disinfectant solutions may damage soft furnishings, carpets and some equipment.
+A risk assessment of using such solutions on surfaces should be made and where deemed unsuitable to use, general purpose neutral detergent and warm water, steam cleaner or carpet cleaning machine, should be used.